Norton Motorcycle Company: Early history

 The original company was formed by James Lansdowne Norton (known as "Pa") at 320, Bradford Street, Birmingham, in 1898.
 In 1902 Norton began building motorcycles with French and Swiss engines.
-In 1907 a Norton with Peugot engine, ridden by Rem Fowler, won the twin-cylinder class in the first Isle of Man TT race, beginning a sporting tradition that went on until the 1960s.
+In 1907 a Norton with Peugeot engine, ridden by Rem Fowler, won the twin-cylinder class in the first Isle of Man TT race, beginning a sporting tradition that went on until the 1960s.
 In April 1907 the Norton Manufacturing Co. moved to a larger factory at Deritend Bridge, Floodgate Street, Birmingham.
 The first Norton engines were made in 1907, with production models available from 1908.
 These were the 3.5 hp (490 cc) and the 'Big 4' (633cc), beginning a line of side-valve single-cylinder engines which continued with few changes until the late 1950s.

 The first Norton logo was a fairly simple, art nouveau design, with the name spelled in capitals.
 However, a new logo appeared on the front of the catalogue for 1914, which was a joint effort by James Norton and his daughter Ethel.
 It became known as the "curly N" logo, with only the initial letter as a capital, and was used by the company thereafter, first appearing on actual motorcycles in 1915.

 In 1913 the business declined, and R. T. Shelley & Co., the main creditors, intervened and saved it.
 Norton Motors Ltd was formed shortly afterwards under joint directorship of James Norton and Bob Shelley.
 Shelley's brother-in-law was tuner Dan O'Donovan, and he managed to set a significant number of records on the Norton by 1914 when the war broke out - and as competition motorcycling was largely suspended during the hostilities, these records still stood when production restarted after the war.
 1914 Dan O'Donovan records set in April 1914 :